@svlada

 Introduction

-This guide explains setting up Spring Session for database storage.
+This guide explains how to set up Spring Session for database-backed storage.

 Stateless